JanneMattila/webapp-network-tester/README.md

 It has created container `files` and uploaded and downloaded file called `file.csv` successfully.

-Now you should also validate that there is **no access** from e.g. Azure Portal or via Azure Storage Explorer for makin sure that your setup is correctly done.
+Now you should also validate that there is **no access** from e.g. Azure Portal or via Azure Storage Explorer for making sure that your setup is correctly done.

 ### App Service connecting to redis cache via private endpoint